skrey/yellow-extensions/features/release/README.md

 `ReleasePluginsDir` = directory containing the official plugins repository
 `ReleaseThemesDir` = directory containing the official themes repository

-The following settings can be configured in file `update.ini` for each plugin/theme:
+The following settings can be configured in file `update.ini` for each extension:

 `Plugin` or `Theme` = name of extension
 `Version` = version number of extension